lab64makerspace/intro2PCBdesign/Projects/UberRadio/README.md

 OK, so the Swiss guy, Andreas Spiess, made his with a VS1053 chip.
 If we look into this a bit, we find that there is a later chip with very similar but additional capabilities, the [VS1063](www.vlsi.fi/en/products/vs1063.html) also from VLSI.
 This seems promising!
 So maybe we can just connect the SAM32 to a VS1063 to produce audio output!?!?

 Looking at the prices on the VLSI Web Store, it seems that the VS1053 is about half the price of the VS1063.
 Is it worth the price difference?
-More to think about...
+More to think about... *Hint: I'm very cheap!*

 But wait!
 We still need something to drive the speaker(s)!
 This is where Professor Wong's Class D amplifer comes in.
 We can probably just connect the audio output from the VS10x3 codec to the input of the amplifier section.
 Hmmm...